Panfilo Lacson: Detailing "Conflict of Interest" at the DOH, PhilHealth

 In a privilege speech on July 29, 2019, Lacson detailed how the Philippine Health Insurance Corp.
 (PhilHealth) was spending beyond its means while its higher-ups "seem to turn a blind eye."
 He said this was due partly to the new reimbursement rates where PhilHealth "pays per case and not by actual expenses."

 Lacson also bared WellMed, a company suspended for making fake benefit claims, was still receiving payments from PhilHealth.

 Also, Lacson said the family of Health Secretary and ex-officio PhilHealth chairman Francisco Duque III had entered into a lease agreement with PhilHealth's Region 1 office where the agency rented the building owned by the Duque family's EMDC in Dagupan City.
 Lacson said a General Information Sheet of EMDC showed Secretary Duque was among the stockholders of the company, thus indicating a conflict of interest.

 In addition, Lacson said Doctors Pharmaceuticals Inc., a company owned by Secretary Duque's relatives, bids for government contracts with the DOH.
-The company was found in 2015 by the Food and Drug Administration of manufacturing for other companies, and was slapped a cease-and-desist order in June 2015.
+The company was found in 2015 by the Food and Drug Administration to have manufactured for other companies, and was given a cease-and-desist order in June 2015.
 The FDA also ordered the recall of all drug products, but a tip that prompted an FDA inspection showed the firm was still operating.
 The FDA also found non-conformance with Good Manufacturing Practice.

 The revelations triggered separate investigations by Malacanang and the Senate.
 Malacanang said that while Secretary Duque, who denied the allegations, still enjoys President Rodrigo Duterte's trust, it will not stop him from attending the congressional investigations.